Blog | Little Journey

 These factors create significant psychological and practical challenges for children and their guardians, requiring tailored support throughout the full trial.

 At Little Journey, we’ve conducted extensive research to understand how to better support families through these trials.
-Here are three strategies to improve engagement, adherence, and completion rates in paediatric rare disease trials.
+Here are three strategies to improve engagement, adherence, and completion rates in rare disease trials.

 1) Personalize the information journey